Pandnoe/SC1015-Data-Science/README.md

 - Louis Ng

 # Pratical Motivation
-- We will soon to be working adults hence we would like to know what factors will result us leaving a particular job.
+- We are soon to be working adults therefore, we would like to know what factors are important when choosing a job that will ensure that I have a long career in that company
 # Sample Collection
 - Our dataset was taken from Kaggle IBM HR Analytics Employee Attrition & Performance.

 # Problem Formulation
 - What are the factors that causes people to leave their company?
-- How to prevent it?

 # Data Preparation
 - Data Cleaning
+  - Checked if there are any missing values in the dataset and remove them
-  - We check in the dataset whether there is any null values
+  - Checked for any redundant columns in the dataset and remove them

 # Statistical Description